MY PIECE WAS USED FOR THE SAI AD!

 ($35/one class includes materials and firing; $13.50/hr studio time)

-This class focuses on learning and practicing hand-building skills while making animals and other group projects.
-Regular attendance required.
+Some Monday classes are devoted learning and practicing hand-building skills while making animals and other group projects.

 Mondays, 1 to 3:30 pm.
 Ongoing. $135 for 4 classes includes clay, glazes and firing.